-2. Organic semiconductors - We study the electronic and optical properties of semiconducting conjugated polymers.
-These materials combine the flexibility of plastics (easy to process, non-toxic, cheap) with desirable electronic and optical properties and are of interest for a large variety of applications in optoelectronics, photonics, and photovoltaics.
+In this area we investigate the electronic and optical properties of semiconducting conjugated polymers.
+These materials combine the flexibility of plastics (easy to process, non-toxic, cheap) with desirable electronic and optical properties and are of interest for a large variety of applications.
 We investigate these molecular systems using high-level quantum-chemical methods and develop models to study their nonlinear optical properties and excitation dynamics.
-Aspects in the focus of our present studies are polarons, photogeneration of charges, and exciton dynamics in molecular films.
+Aspects in the focus of our present studies are molecular doping, photogeneration of charges, and exciton dynamics in molecular films.
+Besides disordered organic films, our recent studies also include crystalline hybrid organic-inorganic semiconducting perovskites and two-dimensional semiconductors.